 If you’ve enjoyed a delicious seedless watermelon, you might wonder how they are grown.

 The result is a fruit that has seeds that are 3X .
-Part of the result of crossing of a 4X plant with a 2X plant is that the fruit has less than the normal number of seeds, which makes them very expensive.
-Nonetheless, when these 3X seeds are planted the resulting fruit has few seeds ….and even if it has seeds, they are crunchy and eminently edible.
+Part of the result of crossing of a 4X plant with a 2X plant is that the fruit has less than the normal number of seeds, which makes them very expensive for farmers to buy.
+Nonetheless, when these 3X seeds are planted the resulting watermelon fruit has few seeds ….and even if it has seeds, they are crunchy and eminently edible.

 By the way, here’s how the seedlings are treated to get the 4x chromosome plants: